Patients love options, digital options, that is.

 Patients these days expect medical convenience, efficiency, and innovative technologies that give them options in their healthcare experience.
 Those demands are driving providers to develop personalized, easy-to-use revenue cycle models.

-Consumers say that for their next healthcare purchase, 83% will seek a provider that offers four fundamental technologies in demand:
+Consumers say that for their next healthcare purchase, 83% will seek a provider that offers four fundamental technologies:

 - digital scheduling